surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

     Additionally, when importing data using ``COPY FROM``, CrateDB does not check whether both the types from the columns and the types from the import file match.
-CrateDB does not `cast`_ the imported data types to the the target column type.
+CrateDB does not :ref:`cast <crate-reference:fn-cast>` the imported data types to the the
+    target column type.
 Instead, CrateDB will import the data *as given* in the source file.